cheqd/did-provider-cheqd/README.md

 ### Architecture

 did-provider cheqd consumes functionality that exists within the [`cheqd-sdk package`](https://github.com/cheqd/sdk) in a way that complies to the Veramo `AbstractIdentifierProvider`.
+You do not need to install the `cheqd-sdk package`](https://github.com/cheqd/sdk) as this is included within `package.json`.

 It uses the [veramo key management system](https://github.com/uport-project/veramo/tree/next/packages/key-manager) (KMS) to store the state of the client, and write to the ledger for create and update operations.